quux00/mybatis-koans/README.md

 As of last writing in May 2012, these koans are still in progress and not complete.
 Feel free to grab them and try them out.
 Suggestions for improvements are welcome.

-So far, I have only tested them carefully with PostgreSQL 9.1.3 on Linux.
-I also intend to test them carefully with MySQL 5.5.
-If you try them with other databases and have problems, let me know.
+So far, I have tested them carefully with PostgreSQL 9.1.3 and MySQL 5.5 on Linux.
+If you try them with other databases or operating systems and have problems, let me know.
+(Suggested patches are welcome.)

 Right now these koans focus only on the MyBatis Persistence Framework.
 If there is interest, future koans could also focus on the other "modules" of MyBatis, such as Schema Migrations, the MyBatis code generator and MyBatis-Spring integration, Scala integration and Caches (such as EHCache and memcached).